What is Shaftesbury Fringe?

 Who organises it?

-Shaftesbury Fringe is run by a small group of just eight unpaid volunteers, all of whom live in or near the town.
-The team organise the infrastructure of the Fringe, which includes locating and liaising with the venues, finding sponsors, advertising the event, both physically and on social media, and producing the printed programme – we even have our popular Fringe app.
+Shaftesbury Fringe is run by a small group of unpaid volunteers, all of whom live in or near the town.
+The team organise the infrastructure of the Fringe, which includes locating and liaising with the venues, finding sponsors, advertising the event, both physically and on social media, and producing the printed programme – we even have our popular Fringe app, now in its seventh year.
+We also organise the road closure, toilet facilities on Park Walk, the Fringebury towers which display performers’ posters, put up all the signage in Shaftesbury and neighbouring areas – everything that’s necessary to run the Fringe.

 We do not book events directly.
 Instead we act as facilitators between the venues and performers, who book directly with the venue, then register with us to appear in the programme, the app, and on social media.
-Registered performers can also send posters, which we put up on our “Fringebury Towers” dotted around the town.
-Performers also have access to a What’s App group and a private room in a local hotel.
+Registered performers can send posters, which we put up on our “Fringebury Towers” dotted around the town.
+Performers also have access to a dedicated What’s App group and a performers’ web page.

-During the Fringe weekend itself, the core team expands to include a number of extra helpers to ensure that the weekend runs smoothly.
+During the Fringe weekend itself, the core team expands to include a number of extra volunteers to ensure that the weekend runs smoothly.

 Scroll to Top